wcsmith/evil-args/README.md

 [Evil](https://gitorious.org/evil/), the extensible vi layer for Emacs.

 ## Setup
-Get it with:
+### Installing from MELPA
+If you already use MELPA, all you have to do is:

+    M-x package-install RET evil-args RET

+For help installing and using MELPA, see [these instructions]( melpa.milkbox.net/#/getting-started).

+### Installing from Github
+Install `evil-args` manually from Github with:

     git clone https://github.com/wcsmith/evil-args.git

+### Configuration
-Add the following to your `.emacs`:
+After installing `evil-args`, add the following to your `.emacs`:

+    ;; locate and load the package
     (add-to-list 'load-path "path/to/evil-args")
     (require 'evil-args)